Here we present to you another useful article on Adolescents’ Stress and Role of Teacher to resolve them.

 1. To have proper knowledge of adolescents psychology:

-The stage adolescence is a bridge between childhood and adulthood, thus it is essential for the teachers to have proper knowledge of adolescents’ psychology.
+The stage of adolescence is a bridge between childhood and adulthood, thus it is essential for the teachers to have proper knowledge of adolescents’ psychology.

 2. Providing suitable environment for proper growth: